mkirchner/linked-list-good-taste/README.md

 Numbers are arbitrarily chosen integer values and arrows indicate pointers.
-`head` is a pointer of type `IntListItem*` and each of the boxes is an instance of an `IntListItem` struct, each with a member variale (called `next` in the code) of type `IntListItem*` that points to the next item.
+`head` is a pointer of type `IntListItem*` and each of the boxes is an instance of an `IntListItem` struct, each with a member variable (called `next` in the code) of type `IntListItem*` that points to the next item.

 The C implementation is